Tornadoes of 2017: April

-April 2–3
+April 2–3 (United States)

 On April 2, the Storm Prediction Center issued a high risk for severe weather, including a 30% risk area for tornadoes across northern Louisiana into far eastern Texas.
 Strong, long-track tornadoes were expected to occur in the region.
-Early that day, an EF1 tornado near Breaux Bridge, Louisiana killed a mother and daughter after destroying their mobile home while they were inside of it.
-Another EF1 struck Alexandria, causing considerable damage to homes and businesses.
-Later that afternoon and evening, multiple strong tornadoes touched down in the threat area.
-Several of these tornadoes were large and wedge shaped, though none exceeded EF2 in intensity.
+Early that day, an EF1 tornado near Breaux Bridge, Louisiana, killed a mother and daughter after destroying their mobile home while they were inside of it.
+Another EF1 tornado struck Alexandria, causing considerable damage to homes and businesses.
+Later that afternoon and evening, multiple strong tornadoes touched down in the threat area, including several large, wedge tornadoes.
 One of these EF2 tornadoes struck Belah and Trout, toppling metal truss towers, snapping many trees and power poles, and collapsing a boat business.
-Another EF2 struck Aimwell, damaging several homes and a church.
+Another EF2 tornado struck Aimwell, damaging several homes and a church.
 An EF2 tornado near Winnsboro tossed trailers and mobile homes, and also destroyed a small home.
-Several tornadoes continued to touch down across parts of the Southern United States the following day, including an EF1 that killed one person after destroying a mobile home near Whitmire, South Carolina.
+Several tornadoes continued to touch down across parts of the Southern United States the following day, including an EF1 tornado that killed one person after destroying a mobile home near Whitmire, South Carolina.
 An EF2 tornado near Cameron snapped many trees and power poles, and destroyed several barns and metal storage buildings.
-Several businesses in the downtown portion of Gordon, Georgia sustained significant damage as a result of an EF2 tornado as well.
+Several businesses in the downtown portion of Gordon, Georgia, sustained significant damage as a result of an EF2 tornado as well.
 Overall, the outbreak produced 59 tornadoes and resulted three fatalities.